aimms/how-to/Articles/338/338-viewing-schedules-different-scenarios.rst

-Comparing schedules from scenarios
+Comparing Schedules from Scenarios
 ===================================

 ..
 Purpose - view and study schedules from different scenarios.

 We want to compare schedules from different scenarios.
 We use a flowshop model example, which you can download from the link below.

+.. topic:: Download

-    * Download :download:`Flow_shop_comparing_schedules <model/Flow_Shop_Comparing_schedules.zip>`
+    :download:`Flow_shop_comparing_schedules <model/Flow_Shop_Comparing_schedules.zip>`

+|

 We'll show the result for the end user, and how to achieve it as a developer.

-Comparison as end user
+Comparison as End User
 -----------------------

 #.
 Select cases via data manager